aulasoftwarelibre/cazdata-fake-backend/README.md

 # Cazdata Fake Server

-Let's frontend developer to have a fake API server for testing purposes.
+Create a fake cazdata API server for testing and development purposes

 ## How to run